VarshaNimbal/azure-demonstration/README.md

 # azure-demonstration

-demonstration of web api on azure
+All the demonstration of azure